 I did Xeriscape before Xeriscape was cool.
 I do not think of it in the traditional terms, I instead look at it much like the Rain Forest.
 By this I mean you have plants working together in a symbiotic relationship.
 When you reduce your lawn and replace it with a layering effect of canopy to ground cover plants that are drought tolerant and require the same soil conditions, you have a Xeriscape garden by definition.
 This can look lush and elegant instead of sparse and spikey.
 Here is my yard as an example: Lisa’s Garden.

 Water Conservation is key.
-We will save ourselves and our future by learning to have respect for our natural resources .
 There are many simple steps and small changes to our lifestyle that can literally make a world of difference.
 My mission while I am on this planet is to be “Saving the Planet One Yard at a Time”.
-I hope that my blog helps you be more forward thinking in your every day activities, that you are mindful of everything you put on our Earth, as well as the plants you choose and the many benefits of creating an extension of your living space in your own back yard.
+I hope that my blog helps you be more forward thinking in your every day activities, that you are mindful of everything you put on our Earth, as well as the plants you choose.
+Gardening has many benefits and I think it’s important for your yard to be an extension of your living space.

-Watch this video to learn more about me and my services “Interview with Austin Architects” and find me and “like” my page on facebook at Lisa’s Landscape and Design.
-For additional gardening tips and plant suggestions, please find my You Tube video’s by clicking here.
-You can also email me at firstname.lastname@example.org for more info.
+Be sure to “like” my page on Facebook at Lisa’s Landscape and Design for additional gardening tips and plant suggestions, please find my You Tube video’s by clicking here.
+You can also email me at firstname.lastname@example.org for more information.